newrelic/nr1-pathpoint/nerdlets/pathpoint-nerdlet/services/JiraConnector.md

 # Introduction

-This service has been created to connect the support form with the jira tickets using the Jira REST API (https://developer.atlassian.com/server/jira/platform/jira-rest-api-examples/) and proxy to preserve security parameters
+This service has been created to connect the support form with the Jira tickets using the Jira REST API (https://developer.atlassian.com/server/jira/platform/jira-rest-api-examples/) and proxy to preserve security parameters

 ## Use Cases